About us

 Centre Manager

-Valeria has over ten years’ experience in establishing, developing and delivering programmes on local, national and international scales.
+Valeria is WSC Centre Manager and has over ten years’ experience in establishing, developing and delivering programmes on local, national and international scales.
 This work has been focused in the UK and international refugee, migration, trafficking and violence against women sectors.
 She has fulfilled front-line and managerial roles in major third-sector organisations.
 Valeria speaks Italian and Russian, lives in Glasgow and is a trustee for a small community-led organisation based in the Southside.
-She loves spending time with her family, cycling and reading.
+She loves spending time with her family and friends, being outdoors and reading.

 Iryna Pakhil